Jump to contentJump to search

 Step 3: First week of the semester

-If you have selected any courses outside of the Legal and Economic Studies Programme core courses, please contact the responsible lecturer or professor.
+If you are taking courses that are not specifically for erasmus students, introduce yourself to the responsible lecturer or professor during the first week of classes.
 He/She is best informed whether there are any necessary prerequisites to attend the course and which kind of exam will be required of you.
 Feel free to visit many courses during the first week to see which are the best fit for you.
 All information regarding the time and duration of courses is published in the HISLSF-System.

 Let the coordinator for international affairs of your host faculty know of your final course selection.